GLOBAL MARKETS-Asian shares extend global recovery, volatility subsides

 “The stocks’ valuation has become cheaper to levels that are on par with the assumption that long-term U.S. bond yields will shoot up to 3.15-3.20 percent,” said Nobuhiko Kuramochi, chief strategist at Mizuho Securities.

-The U.S. 10-year Treasuries yield rose to four-year high of 2.944 percent last week, compared to 2.411 percent at the end of last year.
+The U.S. 10-year Treasuries yield rose to four-year high of 2.944 percent, compared to 2.411 percent at the end of last year.

-The two-year U.S. yield hit its highest level since 2008 last week as investors bet the Federal Reserve will raise interest rates at its next policy meeting in March.

-The minutes of the Fed’s last policy meeting, held amid the equities tumble on Jan.
-30-31, are due on Wednesday.
-Besides the outlook on rates, markets will be keen to see what if anything the Fed makes of the gyrations in markets.

 A fall in the Vix index, a gauge of expected volatilities in U.S. stocks, also helped underpin improving sentiment.